Lefkochori

 Lefkochori (Λευκοχώρι) is a village in the municipal unit of Gastouni, Elis.
 It is situated in a flat rural area, on the left bank of the river Pineios, at about 10 m elevation.
 It is 1 km southeast of Kavasila, 2 km northwest of Koroivos, 3 km west of Agia Mavra and 3 km northeast of Gastouni.
-The Greek National Road 9 (Patras - Pyrgos) and the railway from Patras to Pyrgos pass west of the village.
+The Greek National Road 9 (Patras to Pyrgos) and the railway from Patras to Pyrgos pass west of the village.